botify-hq/developers-docs/api_docs/markdowns/api/analysis/aggregate-urls.md

 ## Example: Group-by with two metrics

 The following example of [[BQLAggsQuery;bql-aggs-query]] groups URLs by HTTP Code.
-Using `metrics` key, we request the number of URLs and average response time for each group.
+Using `metrics` key, we request the number of URLs and average response time for each group of HTTP Code.

 ### Request
 ```JSON